 To Nogami and Passos (1999, p.
 03), from the harsh reality of scarcity arises the necessity of choice.
-Since it is not possible to produce everything that it is felt as needed, mechanisms must be created to show somehow to the societies the path to decide what goods are effectively to produce and what needs have to be met.
+Since it is not possible to produce everything that people want, mechanisms must be created to show somehow to the societies the path to decide what goods to produce and what needs have to be met.

-All the means or methods of production indicate different combinations of forces and inputs.
+The possibility of economic and technological efficiency reflects a producing combination of forces and inputs to reach an interesting production level for the company.
+All the means or methods of production indicate different combinations.
 Production methods vary according the way such combinations occur.
 Every concrete act of production incorporates a kind of combination.
 A company can itself be considered a combination, and even may be the conditions of production of the whole economic system (see Schumpeter, 1982, p.
 16).